LukeShortCloud/rootpages/markdown/openstack.md

 Different database backends can be used by the API services on the controller nodes.

 * MariaDB/MySQL.
 Requires the "PyMySQL" Python library.
-Starting with Liberty, this is prefered over using "mysql://" as the latest OpenStack libraries are written for PyMySQL connections (not to be confused with "MySQL-python").
-[1]
+Starting with Liberty, this is prefered on Ubuntu over using "`mysql://`" as the latest OpenStack libraries are written for PyMySQL connections (not to be confused with "MySQL-python").
+[1] RHEL still requires the use of the legacy "`mysql://`" connector.
+[4]
 ```
 [ database ] connection = mysql+pymysql://<USER>:<PASSWORD>@<MYSQL_HOST>:<MYSQL_PORT>/<DATABASE>
 ```